 From DPS.MEDIA's perspective, the blue tick is not simply a symbol of reputation, but a part of a sustainable digital brand-building strategy.
 For Vietnamese SMEs, this is an important step to elevate brand stature and expand market reach both domestically and internationally.

-We encourage you to start by reviewing your current brand image, redefining core values, and creating truly engaging content – this is the leverage to “conquer” the blue tick on every platform.
-At the same time, don't forget to regularly update the policies of each social channel to optimize your brand verification strategy.
+We encourage you to start by reviewing your current brand image, repositioning core values, and implementing truly engaging content – that is the lever to “conquer” the blue tick on every platform.
+At the same time, don't forget to regularly update the policies of each social media channel to optimize your brand verification strategy.

 If you are interested in the process of building a digital brand, verifying accounts on other platforms such as Instagram, YouTube, or want to learn more about optimizing digital content strategies for SMEs, DPS.MEDIA is always ready to accompany you.